Current as of January 2022 | Download print version (in PDF)

 The source of the organization’s income for the purposes of determining exemption is irrelevant as long as the organization pursues the specific purposes “eligible” for tax exemption.
 As such, there is no specific mention of the tax treatment of income derived from economic activities in the tax laws.

 While exemptions granted under Article 19(b) are technically temporary, in practice they have been repeatedly renewed by law.
-Law No.31106 (December 2020)extended this income tax exemption until December 31,2023.
+Law No. 31106 (December 2020), for instance, extended the exemptions through December 31, 2023.

 Associations and foundations that do not qualify for exemption are taxed in the “third category” (corporate tax) rate, which is 29.5% of their net income (Legislative Decree No. 1261 of December 10, 2016 on the Modifications to the Income Tax Law), establishing the new rate for corporations and taxpayers of the “third category” (rentas empresariales)).
 This new rate entered into force on January 1, 2017.